web-sys1/google-lighthouse-report/README.md

 - Are familiar with the industry's favorite libraries.
 - Don't have to pull your hair, struggling with Webpack.

-Where to get the tool?
+Where to get this tool?
 For more details on this tool, see [this repository](https://github.com/GoogleChrome/lighthouse)!

 ![Lighthouse Audit](https://i.imgur.com/Nyk2o1f.png)